ExecutionHY/Demo_WebGL/README.md

 Q1: If you can not load images as texture:

+A1: disable local file districtions

 ```
 step1.
 Safari -> Preferences -> Advanced -> Show Develop menu in menu bar
 step2.
 Develop -> Disable local file districtions
 ```

+A2: start local server to debug, e.g. LiveServer in VSCode.

 Q2: If you want to put GLSL codes into files: